twintproject/twint-splunk/README.md

 ## Quick and Dirty Usage

 You don't even need to clone the repo for these:
-- This command uses the `twint-user` helper script and does the same, except tweets will be written in JSON format to `logs/user/dmuth/` and a resume file will automatically be used:

 - `bash <(curl -s https://raw.githubusercontent.com/dmuth/twint-splunk/master/twint-user) dmuth --year 2020 --since 2019-01-01`
+   - Uses the `twint-user` helper script and does the same, except tweets will be written in JSON format to `logs/user/dmuth/` and a resume file will automatically be used:
    - When the command completes a file with the suffix `.done` will be written next to the log so that if the command is re-run with the same parameters, the download will be skipped.
-- Download 5 years of tweets with `twint-user-by-year`:
 - `bash <(curl -s https://raw.githubusercontent.com/dmuth/twint-splunk/master/twint-user-by-year) dmuth 2010 2014`
+   - Download 5 years of tweets with `twint-user-by-year`

 ## Regular Usage